constancecrozier/constancecrozier.github.io/README.md

 If you came here looking for my blog, it is now hosted at [this address](https://constancecrozier.wordpress.com), apologies for the inconvenience!

 <h2>News</h2>
-* **4/2023** [Results are out](https://gocompetition.energy.gov/challenges/challenge-3/Leaderboards/Event-2) for Event 2 of the ARPA-E Grid Optimization competition, our team Electric Stampede won two out of three divisions!
+* **4/2023** [Results are out](https://gocompetition.energy.gov/challenges/challenge-3/Leaderboards/Event-2) for Event 2 of the ARPA-E Grid Optimization competition, Electric Stampede won in half of the divisions!
 * **3/2023** Congratulations to undergraduate student Calla on getting her first [paper](/files/gm2023.pdf) accepted into PESGM!
 * **3/2023** I was pleased to give a seminar at UC Davis
 * **3/2023** I was pleased to give a seminar at Duke University